 Schema

 Schemas are the skeleton of the Woopra project.
-Schemas are declarations of metadata about an event or visitor property.
+Schemas are declarations of metadata about an event or user property.
 They define how the data tracked is read and processed by Woopra.
-The Schema configuration for all action and visitor data tells Woopra what type of data it is, how the user wants it to be displayed, and how it can be aggregated.
+The Schema configuration for all event and user data tells Woopra what type of data it is, how the user wants it to be displayed, and how it can be aggregated.

 Editing a Schema will NOT affect the actual tracking.